 Possibly.
-In California, your health insurance company most likely has a lien subrogation right, allowed by state law.
-Your policy might state that you have an obligation to repay the company for any medical treatments you received after your injury, because it provided payment to third parties during the time you pursued an injury settlement.
+In California, your health insurance company most likely has a lien subrogation right, which is allowed by state law.
+Your policy might state that you have an obligation to repay the company for any medical treatments you received after your injury because it provided payment to third parties during the time you pursued an injury settlement.

 Finally having your case resolved is a relief, but learning that you owe money may be a bit of a surprise.
 However, your personal injury attorney may know of ways to reduce these repayments from your settlement proceeds.

 How Legal Assistance Can Help